yashaswidhasarali/yashaswidhasarali/README.md

 <h5 align="left">

-I am currently a Graduate Student at Binghamton University pursuing Masters's in Computer Science and looking for summer internship opportunities in software development in 2023.
+I am currently a Graduate Student at Binghamton University pursuing master's in Computer Science and looking for summer internship opportunities in software development in 2023.
 I am an experienced Full Stack Developer with a demonstrated history of working for 3+ years in the information technology and services industry.
 I am equipped with the following skill set:

 📌 Programming Languages: Java, Python, Kotlin, Dart, C, C++